sresny/2014s2-EvolComp-assign3/README.txt

 * For experiments of Q4 and Q5, main.java provides the test driver
 	Usage: java main FILENAME POPULATION_SIZE NUMBER_OF_GENERATIONS [ALG] The algorithm is a choice of NSGAII, SPEA2, IBEA.
+* Sometimes a negative value crops up in the results.
+The origin of the bug was not found and for the plots such individuals are omitted.
+  For Q4, true results are in the folder "true", reasonable results are in the folder "positive"
+* Many individuals have the same value, making the plots look sparser than expected.
+* For Q5, populations of 10, 50 and 100 were used, adding a middle value of population size to Q4's setup.
+Small iterations of 100 generations were used for faster results.
+  Runtimes are compared in file Data.xlsx in folder Q5

 Team:
 a1193946, Svetlana Resnyanskaya, a1193946@student.adelaide.edu.au